twilio-labs/plugin-signal2022/README.md

 You'll need the [Twilio CLI](https://twil.io/cli) to run SIGNAL Developer Mode.
 Head over to the [Twilio CLI documentation](https://www.twilio.com/docs/twilio-cli/quickstart) to install it.

-Additionally, to view the sessions shown in Developer Mode, you'll need a ticket to SIGNAL 2022.
-Register for a free ticket on [the SIGNAL website](https://signal.twilio.com).
+While you can see info about sessions in Developer Mode, in order to view the session content, you'll need a free ticket to SIGNAL 2022.
+Register today on [the SIGNAL website](https://signal.twilio.com).

 ## Supported Terminals